π° Dave Ramsey Investment Calculator π

 What types of investments does Dave Ramsey recommend?

 Dave recommends growth stock mutual funds with good track records, spread across four categories: growth, growth and income, aggressive growth, and international.
+He suggests investing in funds with at least a 10-year track record of solid returns.
+He specifically advises against single stocks, cryptocurrency, and other high-risk investments for retirement savings.

 Is 10% return realistic for long-term investing?

 Historically, the S&P 500 has averaged about 10-12% annual returns over long periods (20+ years), though individual years can vary significantly.
+While past performance doesn’t guarantee future results, this historical average provides a reasonable expectation for planning purposes.
+It’s important to remember that some years will have negative returns while others will exceed 10%.